 The way I would address this is by the following:

 Approach them all with what you want and how you’d like to set it up.

-So overall, it could be structured in an email/whatsapp/zoom call style format where you seek the advice from everybody – and they respond in their own time.
+So overall, it could be structured in an email/WhatsApp/zoom call style format where you seek advice from everybody – and they respond in their own time.